jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 ### Conclusion

 I consider the results discussed above to be a promising start, but there are improvements to be made.
 Text parsing is the most notable area of need: there is currently no support for distinguishing between, for example, `//` as a comment delimiter and a division operator.
 This is an even larger issue for languages, such as Matlab, that use common operators as comment delimiters.
 I believe the key to solving this issue is to consider comments within the overall context of their source.
-In other words, if a file appears to be non-Matlab according to its tokens and first_line matches, than `%` is probably not a comment delimiter.
+In other words, if a file appears to be non-Matlab according to its tokens and first_line matches, then `%` is probably not a comment delimiter.

 Another means of improving comment detection (and consequently language detection) could be adding a signature key for "function definitions."
 The primary goal of signatures is to be brief, but I believe that enough languages have a construct along the lines of a "function" to warrant its inclusion.